Hohnekamm: The tors

 eastwards.
 Lower down, on its southern slopes, is the Trudenstein, another tor with good views.

-According to legend the rugged tors of the Hohneklippen were once three beautiful young women who were turned to stone here for their pride.
+According to legend, in the rugged tors of the Hohneklippen were once three young women who were turned to stone here for their pride.

 Brocken Railway

 The Brocken Railway runs over the southern slopes of the Hohnekamm and past the neighbouring mountain of Erdbeerkopf.
 The line, 19.0 kilometres long and opened in 1898, is a narrow gauge railway that runs from the junction at Drei Annen Hohne northwest to the Brocken.

 Sport

 In winter the area is used for cross-country skiing and tobogganing.

 The Leistenklippe is checkpoint no. 15 in the Harzer Wandernadel hiking trail network.